amandathedev/react-evernote-guided-project-chicago-web-062419/process.md

 20. Display the content as input values in the edit form
 21. Set props equal to state for bodyInput and titleInput in NoteEditor so that it can be changed
 22. Send a PATCH request from NoteContainer with the data passed in from the NoteEditor form
+23. Set the state to be able to change between open notes (handleNoteClick)
+24. Add an onClick on the New button and call the function in NoteContainer with a fetch POST request
+25. Filter the results with a controlled form (onChange in Search, conditional rendering in Sidebar props from NoteContainer, filteredNotes and onSearchChange functions in NoteContainer)

 _Questions_